Royal College of Organists: First members

 Edmund Hart Turpin, was made a fellow of the Royal College of Organist without examination in 1869, and became a member shortly afterwards.
 From 1875 he succeeded Richard Limpus as honorary secretary of the Royal College of Organists.

 Learning and outreach

-Through the RCO Academy programme the college provides training and learning support for organists and choral directors, from students and amateur musicians to professionals.
+The college runs the RCO Academy programme to provide education and support to organists and students.

-The college's learning services includes: a programme of classes, workshops and courses throughout the UK and abroad; online support through the iRCO learning hub; and teaching via RCO-accredited teachers and institutions.

 Exams

 The college offers five diplomas.
 The Diploma of Colleague (CRCO) (formerly the Certificate, CertRCO) is a qualification for the intermediate organist and provides a foundation for developing organists and choral directors.
 The Associateship Diploma (ARCO) demonstrates high achievement in organ playing and supporting theoretical work.
 The Fellowship diploma (FRCO) offers a progression for those who already hold the ARCO and represents a premier standard in organ playing, which a cathedral organist would be expected to hold.
 The Choral Directing Diploma (Dip CHD) demonstrates achievement in choral conducting and related disciplines.
 The Licentiateship in Teaching (LTRCO) provides professional accreditation for organ teachers who already hold either the ARCO or FRCO.

 In 2016 the college introduced an early-level certificate scheme called the RCO Certificate of Accredited Membership (CAM).